ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_loops.rst

 As of Ansible 2.8 you can get the name of the value provided to ``loop_control.loop_var`` using the ``ansible_loop_var`` variable

-For role authors, writing roles that allow loops, instead of dictating the required ``loop_var`` value, you can gather the value via the following
+For role authors, writing roles that allow loops, instead of dictating the required ``loop_var`` value, you can gather the value through the following

 .. code-block:: yaml+jinja